esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### `ap:entitymapping` (JSON key)

-This key is used to provide structural mapping hints for Archipelago, such as whether an ADO uses 'images' or 'ispartof'.
+This key is used to provide structural mapping hints for Archipelago, such as whether an ADO uses `images` or `ispartof`.

 Related documentation: [Metadata in Archipelago - The ap:entitymapping key](metadatainarchipelago.md#the-apentitymapping-key)

 ### `as:{as_file_type}` (JSON key)

-This key is used to provide filetype mapping information for Archipelago, and will be automatically generated depending on the type of file associated with an ADO..
+This key is used to provide filetype mapping information for Archipelago, and will be automatically generated depending on the type of file(s) associated with an ADO.

 Related documentation: [Metadata in Archipelago - The as:{as_file_type} key](metadatainarchipelago.md#the-asas_file_type-keys)